devopsgroup-io/catapult/README.md

 `<link rel="stylesheet" href="style.min.css?v=3.4.2">`

-Each software type will vary as to the standard convention of asset versioning, here is a [Wordpress example](https://wordpress.stackexchange.com/a/90824) to get you started.
+Each software type will vary as to the standard convention of website resource file versioning, here is a [Wordpress example](https://wordpress.stackexchange.com/a/90824) to get you started.

 ### Progressive Web App ###
 Progressive Web App (PWA), in general, is a term used to denote web apps that use the latest web technologies.
 Catapult allows a `manifest.json` file to be placed in your `webroot`.
 Note that this will be accessible regardless of whether or not you are using the `force_auth` option, which is necessary because `manifest.json` is sometimes accessed outside of the session under which you authenticated.
 Don't forget to include the `link` tag `<link rel="manifest" href="/manifest.json">` to notify the browser of your manifest.
 More information regarding PWAs can be found at Google's [Web App Manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) and [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist).